vvdleun/audiostreamerscrobbler/README.md

 Do not forget to disable the audiostreamer standards that you do not want to use at this time (by setting the "enabled" setting to value "false").
 Otherwise, a lot of unnecessary traffic will be generated on your network.

-#### Monitor BluOS (Bluesound) players
+#### Monitor Bluesound / BluOS-based players

 First, make sure that the "bluos" entry is enabled, as displayed below.
 Also, enter all the name of your players in the "names" field.
-For example if you have two players that are called "Living Room C368" and "Kitchen Pulse Flex", your BluOS players configuration will look like this:
+If you have two players, that are called "Living Room C368" and "Kitchen Pulse Flex", your BluOS players configuration will look like this:

         ...
         "players": {